p2panda/website/_posts/2025-07-09-streams-transactions-crash-resilience.md

 Why are crashes dangerous for applications and especially peer-to-peer ones?

 A classic example: Parrot wants to send one apple to Horse.
 Parrot starts the transaction and removes an apple from their store.
 Horse receives the apple and adds it to their store.
-If one of the processes crashes on either Parrot's or Horse’s side, we might end up with a situation where Parrot's state has one less apple and Horse's has none.
+If one of the processes crashes on either Parrot's or Horse's side, we might end up with a situation where Parrot's state has one less apple and Horse's has none.

 ![Parrot and Horse's transaction example](/assets/images/250709-parrot-horse.png)